jambuur/APEDSK99/README.md

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 As GPIO pins are in rather short supply, Arduino RAM addressing is serial-to-parallel through 74HC595 shift registers.

-A status LED indicates APEDSK99 access as well as showing error codes.
+A status LED indicates APEDSK99 access as well as showing possible error codes.

 ### *How does it work?*